AI Completion Adapters

 }),

 You can specify any GPT model you need.
-The default is gpt-5-nano.
+The default is gpt-5-nano as it is cheapest though may behave weakly.

 new CompletionAdapterOpenAIResponses({